 - Name Clarence document

 - Any other document that is required for your business [depends on the type of your business]

 Deed of Partnership

-Deed of partnership is the single most important document for your business.
-I will contain all the necessary terms and conditions of your partnership deed clearly mentioning shares, risks, liability, duties etc. It is very important to create the deed carefully, the creator of the deed (the lawyer) must be skilled and experienced on business law otherwise he may miss various important points.
+A Deed of Partnership is the single most important document for your business.
+It will contain all the necessary terms and conditions of your partnership deed clearly mentioning shares, risks, liability, duties etc. It is very important to create the deed with care, the creator of the deed (the lawyer) must be skilled and experienced in business law otherwise he may miss various important points.
 It is better to be advised and settle the terms and conditions among the partners with the help of a lawyer.

 It will also include the following particulars.